 Wind turbines are more expensive to decommission than construct so are often not recycled

-Taking apart a 720 foot tall, 300-foot three bladed turbine for recycling can be expensive in money and energy, more costly than the construction phase, because takes it high-powered equipment to break down.
+Taking apart a 720 foot tall, 300-foot three bladed turbine for recycling can be expensive, energy intensive, and cost more than construction, because takes it high-powered equipment to break down and haul away on specialized equipment.
 Turbine blades are made of really strong, durable resin and fiberglass (NPR 2019) for a bit of bend, but don’t have good scrap value.
 As mentioned earlier, it’s hard to get a wind turbine to its generation location, and it’s nearly as hard to take it to a landfill, since the pieces are so huge.

 Turbines sit on top of thousands of cubic feet of steel and cement.
 For example, at the San Roman Wind Farm before placement of the new turbines, the site was excavated to a depth of 10 feet and filled with a reinforcing cage containing 68.5 tons of steel and 18,000 cubic feet of cement.
 The steel towers were assembled in 65 to 100 foot segments.